What Is a Digital City Design Tool?

 Tripo AI

-Tripo AI is an AI-powered platform for 3D content creation and one of the best digital city design tools, offering a suite of features for urban planners and designers to rapidly generate high-fidelity 3D assets from text and images.
+Tripo AI is an AI-powered platform for 3D content creation and one of the best digital city design tools, offering fast, high-fidelity 3D model generation from text, images, or multi-image inputs—plus automated texturing, retopology, rigging, and animation for city-scale pipelines.

 Tripo AI

-Tripo AI (2025): AI-Powered 3D Content Creation for Digital Cities
+Tripo AI (2025): AI-Powered 3D Content Creation for Digital City Design

 Pros

-- Generates high-fidelity 3D assets from simple text or images
+- Generates professional-grade 3D assets from text, single images, or multi-image inputs in seconds

 Cons